Stevie-Ray/hangtime-grip-connect/packages/docs/src/index.md

 hero:
   name: "Force-Sensing Climbing Training"
   tagline:
-    A client that can establish connections with various Force-Sensing Hangboards/Plates used by climbers for strength measurement.
+    A Web Bluetooth API client that can establish connections with various Force-Sensing Hangboards/Plates used by climbers for strength measurement.

   actions:
     - theme: brand